 According to Tex, these darkly vicious satanic forces are the work of, quote, DC's exclusive satanic brotherhood, to which he claims literally all members of Congress have to be a part.

-You could just check out his lecture titled, quote, The Jews Are Preparing a Grave for America, which warns that, quote, Powerful Jewish interests have a stranglehold on American government, the economy, and our culture.
+If you know anything about his work, you could just check out his lecture titled, quote, The Jews Are Preparing a Grave for America, which warns that, quote, powerful Jewish interests have a stranglehold on American government, the economy, and our culture.

 You can't really argue with it too much.